mlunax/keyboard-shortcuts/README.md

 #### Left - Select the leftmost 5 cards in hand

-### Flush Keys

-## C (Clubs), H (Hearts), D (Diamonds), S (Spades)

-Make progress towards a flush of this suit.
-Discard unused cards if discards are remaining, otherwise play them.
-Plays the flush if one is found.

-## F (Flush)

-Determines what your closests flush is, and progress towards it automatically.
-Super helpful for Ante 1.

 ### Best hand

 Press B to select your best poker hand.
 Repeat pressing B to see the next best hand.